A passion for learning

 TypeScript

 When you work with web technologies, there is no avoiding JavaScript.
 Such a sweet and easy language, everybody loves it!
-Then, you build a medium scale-project and you cry tears of blood because it is a wonderful mess.
-Plus, there is scientific evidence that JavaScript is a contagious disease, as demonstrated by Atwood’s Law.
+Then, you build a medium-scale project and any file more than a week old is basically legacy code that can’t be touched without breaking the whole system.

 Any application that can be written in JavaScript, will eventually be written in JavaScript.

-Jeff Atwood
+— Jeff Atwood

-It is no surprise that TypeScript has become an industry standard for projects of any size these days.
+In short, this is no surprise that TypeScript has become an industry standard for projects of any size these days.
 As developers, we are all masochists for sure, but no one wants to be a martyr.

 Node.js